simonmichael/hledger/.github/pull_request_template.md

 - If you use AI tools,
   - Do follow our current AI policy: https://hledger.org/AI.html
+  - Do disclose the AI provider(s) and model(s) used
   - Don't use OpenAI tools
+  - Do provide a rough estimate of output tokens used, if it's large
   - Do review your work before submitting it
-  - Do disclose the AI provider(s) and model(s) used
-  - Do provide a rough estimate of output tokens used, if it's large.

-- Commit messages should ideally follow the conventions at https://hledger.org/COMMITS.html.
+- Our commits usually follow the conventions at https://hledger.org/COMMITS.html.
   TLDR: begin the summary with one of our standard prefixes, and optionally a semicolon for commits that don't need costly CI tests.
   Some examples: